vlad9976/K8s-on-VM-as-IaaS/3. Kubernetes Installation/README.md

 /media/cdrom/VBoxLinuxAdditions.run
 reboot
 ```
-Your share fplder will be in /media/sf<your_folder>
+Your share folder will be in /media/sf<your_folder>

 # Disable Swap